Stavfe/Bulls-and-Cows-Solver/README.md

 # Bulls-and-Cows-Solver
-simple bulls and cows solver written in python, solves in 7 tries or less
+simple bulls and cows solver written in python, could be more efficient, got this question in a job interview.